 - A need for closeness and intimacy

-- Oscillating between anxiously clinging to relationships and avoiding them.
+- Changing between anxiously clinging to relationships and avoiding them.

 - Anxiety over never being loved or being abandoned

-- Self-critical thoughts, may believe you are undeserving of love
+- Self-critical thought or believing you are undeserving of love

 - Finding it difficult, and even painful, to open up to others